 The Oregon Camerata is a highly select chamber orchestra made up of performance majors from the UOSO.
 The Camerata is the most advanced ensemble in the orchestra program using the player pool concept, often employing single string, wind, brass, and percussion parts.
 The Camerata also operates using a professional model work flow only rehearsing four to five times before performing.
 Repertoire highlights include, Copland- Appalachian Spring (original 13 instrument version), Daugherty- Flamingo, Crumb- Vestiges of a Distant Time, and Bach- Overture from Orchestral Suite #3

 The Campus Orchestra is a string orchestra designed for students from all academic disciplines to participate in a low-stress orchestra which rehearses one night a week.
 It allows students from other majors to continue playing their instrument and socialize with other musicians, and gives an opportunity for string education majors to practice secondary instruments.
 Repertoire highlights include Britten- Simple Symphony, Stamitz- Mannheim Symphony and Sibelius- Andante Festivo.

 The University of Oregon School of Music and Dance is the flagship music program in the state, and one of the finest programs in the region offering Bachelors, Masters, and Doctoral degrees in Music.
-There are approximately 500 music majors and 80 faculty.
+There are approximately 650 music majors/minors and 80 faculty.